Camera Serial Interface

 The Camera Serial Interface (CSI) is a specification of the Mobile Industry Processor Interface (MIPI) Alliance.
 It defines an interface between a camera and a host processor.

-The latest active interface specifications are CSI-2 v3.0, CSI-3 v1.1 and CCS v1.0 which were released in 2019, 2014 and 2017 respectively.
+The latest active interface specifications are: CSI-2 v4.1 (April 2024), CSI-3 v1.1 (March 2014), and CCS v1.1.1 (April 2023).

 Standards

 CSI-1

 CSI-1 was the original standard MIPI interface for cameras.
 It emerged as an architecture to define the interface between a camera and a host processor.
 Its successors were MIPI CSI-2 and MIPI CSI-3, two standards that are still evolving.

 CSI-2

 The MIPI CSI-2 v1.0 specification was released in 2005.
 It uses either D-PHY or C-PHY (Both standards are set by the MIPI Alliance) as a physical layer option.
-The protocol is divided into the following layers:
+The protocol is divided into the following layers: physical, lane merger, low-level protocol, pixel-to-byte conversion, and application.